Socialization of animals: Dogs

 The cognitional development of puppies can be affected when the critical period of socialization is disrupted.
 Physiological consequences of this period not occurring can lead to puppies maturing to adults who are not able to react appropriately to new environments, situations or people.
-Additionally, behavioural issues can arise.
-Aggression, avoidance and fear are just some of the implications that can arise from a puppy not achieving the critical period of socialization.
+Inadequate socialization during early development may contribute to behavioural problems, including aggression, avoidance behaviours, fear-based responses, and excessive vocalization such as persistent barking.
 It is estimated that one in four adult dogs have at least one behavioural problem.
 Dogs are the animal which is typically the most closely attached to humans, developing tightly wound relationships with people.
 Therefore, it is crucial for the safety of both parties that there is adequate training in place.

 Dogs experience socialization through the critical period of socialization in two main types: active and passive.
 Active implies the intended socialization of humans introducing their puppy to something/someone new (i.e. at obedience class or a ride in the car).
+Active puppy socialization focuses on creating positive emotional associations with new experiences rather than simply increasing the number of exposures.
 However, passive involves socialization of the puppy to something/someone new in which they have done so unintentionally themselves (i.e. insects found in the backyard while exploring or items found while running around the house).

 Dogs will often learn two ways; by association and consequence.
 Learning by association is classified as classical conditioning, while learning by consequence is called operant conditioning.
 With puppy socialization, classical conditioning involves pairing something they love with something within the environment.
 Additionally, operant conditioning involves the puppy learning to do something to achieve getting what they want.
 These two learning types can occur simultaneously with a puppy having the ability to learn both an internal and external response to a stimulus.
 In contrast, a puppy can also demonstrate methods of actively avoiding a situation they do not enjoy.